-You will be led into the enchanting world of Bavarian Baroque, with its exuberant colours and cheerful colouring.
-Don’t miss out on the Emperor’s Hall, the Monastery Library, the Colloquy and the Chapter House, the beautifully furnished rooms give an idea of the former wealth and prosperity of the Benedictine monastery.
+You will be led into the enchanting world of Bavarian Baroque, with its exuberant colors and cheerful coloring.
+Don’t miss out on the Emperor’s Hall, the Monastery Library, the Colloquy, and the Chapter House; the beautifully furnished rooms give an idea of the former wealth and prosperity of the Benedictine monastery.

-Valuable historical lutes and violins is another focal point of the museum that remind us of Füssen as the cradle of European lute making.
+Valuable historical lutes and violins are another focal point of the museum that reminds us of Füssen as the cradle of European lute making.

 2. Museum of the Bavarian Kings, Hohenschwangau